-The Clerk & Monitoring Officer and respective chairs ensure decision-making is open about actions, plans, resource use, forecasts, outputs and outcomes.
+The Clerk to the Fire Authority, the Monitoring Officer and respective chairs ensure decision-making is open about actions, plans, resource use, forecasts, outputs and outcomes.
 The presentation of Committee papers in Part II, where attendance is restricted, has been challenged by Members and resulted in their movement to Part I.